yokoffing/Betterfox/README.md

 # BetterFox  /v.74
 A set of preferences to enhance Firefox.
 Updated every stable release.
 Go through the lists and add desired preferences to your <a href="http://kb.mozillazine.org/User.js_file">user.js</a>.
-Most of the preferences work with a simple copy+paste, or you can use the user.js I've provided without any alterations.
-I've tried to note where user manipulation may be needed.
+Most of the preferences work with a simple copy+paste, or you can use the provided user.js.

 ## Three simple goals:
 1) <b>Minimalism:</b> get what isn't needed out of the way